2022–23 TaiwanBeer HeroBears season: Draft

-The HeroBears acquired 2022 and 2023 second-round draft picks from Taichung Wagor Suns in exchange for Chou Tzu-Hua.
-On August 25, 2022, the second rounder, Huang Jian-Zhi had joined Changhua BLL of the Super Basketball League.
-On September 14, the third rounder, Huang Hung-Yu had joined Taiwan Beer of the Super Basketball League.
+On March 16, 2022, the HeroBears acquired 2022 and 2023 second-round draft picks from Taichung Wagor Suns in exchange for Chou Tzu-Hua.

+On August 25, 2022, the second rounder, Huang Jian-Zhi had joined the Changhua BLL of the Super Basketball League.

+On September 14, 2022, the third rounder Huang Hung-Yu had joined the Taiwan Beer of the Super Basketball League.